Let’s see how this infection by bacteria occurs.

-- Do not wash your hands completely before preparing or eating food.
+- Do not wash your hands thoroughly before preparing or eating food.

-- The use of utensils, cutting boards, or serving food on dishes that are not clean, causing contamination.
+- Using utensils, cutting boards, or serving food on dishes that are not clean causes contamination.

-- Dairy consumption or food that has been left out too long.
+- Dairy consumption of food that has been left out too long.

 - Consumption of foods that have not been stored at the correct temperature.

-- Consumption of foods that are not cooked at high temperatures, especially meats and poultry.
+- Consumption of foods not cooked at high temperatures, especially meats and poultry.

 - Consumption of seafood without cooking.

 - Consumption of raw products that have not been washed correctly.